jborean93/PSOpenAD/docs/en-US/New-OpenADSession.md

 ### -StartTLS
 Use `StartTLS` over a standard LDAP connection.
-This is used to encrypt data sent over an LDAP connection.
+This is used to encrypt data sent over an LDAP connection before any subsequent traffic, like authentication details.
 Either `StartTLS` or an LDAPS connection should be used when `-AuthType Simple` to ensure the data exchanged is encrypted and the server's identity is verified.

 ```yaml